 Thanks for stopping by!
 I’m a writer of children’s articles and books.
 I absolutely love seeing children get lost in reading.
-I write eco-adventure fiction and nonfiction magazine articles that take children into the depths of the outdoors and on journeys into amazing worlds and activities.
+I write adventure fiction and mysteries, and nonfiction magazine articles that take children into the depths of the outdoors and on journeys into amazing worlds and activities.

 Climate change and rising sea levels are real life crises to the Maldives, an island nation under four feet above sea level.
 What’s their solution?
 Check out my article The Maldives and Their Fight Against Rising Seas that appeared in FACES magazine issue, WORLD OF ISLANDS, April 2019.